We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 It can take months for typical compost piles to turn food scraps and dry material into usable compost.
 However, electric food composters can turn food scraps into a soil amender in just a few hours.

-Some machines have just one “cycle” where they continually break down the food compost using microorganisms, which can take a few days or weeks.
-However, most electric composters have a cycle or multiple cycles that can dehydrate and grind food in just a few hours—some as few as 2 to 4 hours.
+Some machines have just one “cycle”, during which they continually break down the food compost using microorganisms, which can take a few days or weeks.
+However, most electric composters have a cycle or multiple cycles that can dehydrate and grind food in just a few hours, some in as few as 2 to 4 hours.

 Aeration System